 Discover A Cellist's Appreciation For His Father's Effortless Cool, hosted (free!) at Classical MPR — by clicking here.
 It is also available (free!) at MPR's sister-site, the music streaming portal, YourClassical.org.
 Find it there — by clicking here.
 (A new page will open.)

-To hear the audio of Edward Kelsey Moore reading this essay, follow either link above and then click on the box beneath his photo.
-The box shows the recording length, which is 7min 38sec.
+Listen to the (free!) audio of Edward Kelsey Moore reading the essay to you on either site by clicking on the box beneath his family photo.
+The audio box shows the recording length, which is 4min 31sec.

-YourClassical.org from American Public Media, is a donor-supported site dedicated to the calming effect of classical music.
+YourClassical.org from American Public Media, is a site dedicated to the calming effect of classical music.
+Click on what interests you to start the music!
 There’s a collection of curated streams, unique programs and relevant features which promote calm and focus.
-Whether you’re relaxing after work, lulling your baby to sleep, or even powering through a tough workout, YourClassical is here for you, with classical music for all of life’s moments.
-Tap into the collection of expertly selected pieces and listen to the world’s most enduring music.
+Whether you’re relaxing after work, lulling your baby to sleep, or powering through a tough day, YourClassical is there for you, with music for all of life’s moments.
 Also available for Mobile devices.